Alina-chan/tmp-move-training/README.md

 ### TODOs

-- [ ] Update the `history` vector in `membership` module, to add an entry of the current timestamp every time someone buys a coffee.
-You will need to add appropriate functions for accessing and updating the vector.
 - [x] Write the TS integration code with the SDK, for a customer to buy a coffee.
 There are a few things you will need to do as subtasks for this task:
   1. You need two entities in your app; one admin that will act as the employee and a customer with their own address and private key.
   2. Make sure the admin entity has an `EmployeeCard` so that they can issue a `MembershipCard` to the customer.